Lindt8/PHITS-Tools/paper.md

 Radiation transport simulations minimally require specification of the involved geometry (defined shapes, regions, and materials), radiation source terms, and "tallies" that filter and score the various physical quantities of interest to be outputted.
-The tallies available in PHITS include scoring of the number of particles passing through a region in space or crossing a surface, the frequency and products of nuclear interactions of various types, deposition of energy/dose, timing of interactions, radiation damage (in displacements per atom, DPA), and more.
+PHITS's tallies include scoring of the number of particles passing through a region in space or crossing a surface, the frequency and products of nuclear interactions of various types, deposition of energy/dose, timing of interactions, radiation damage (in displacements per atom, DPA), and more.